aiven/aiven-docs/docs/products/caching/howto/connect-go.md

 go run main.go
 ```

-You will see the following output after successful execution:
+Successful execution results in the following output:

 ```plaintext
 The value of key is: hello world